 She has compiled a free printable called the Safe Sleeping Guidelines that will really come in handy.
-You can get it free by filling out the form on this page.
-She’ll email it straight over.
+You can get it free by clicking the button below.

 Of course, there are no guarantees in life, but by implementing these little things, you will significantly decrease your child’s risk of dying of SIDS.
 (And who doesn’t want that?)

 - The 7 Worst Baby Sleep Training Mistakes You Can Make

 - Why Is Your Newborn Baby Crying?
 Here’s a Good Guess.